The Ninjas can be ordered via the websites below:

 A little excess is a small price to pay for this unashamedly and joyfully quirky second collection".

 "abounds in wit and invention, with far greater breadth and humour" and "a distinctly contemporary mind-set".

 "One is tempted to gobble down the exquisite poems one after another. . . .

 Offers hope, humour and pathos in equal measure. . . .

 The beauty and extraordinary surprise of Jane Yeh's wonderful collection".

-The poem "On Ninjas", from The Ninjas, appears in the current issue of Boston Review.
-It can be read online here:
+The poem "On Ninjas", from The Ninjas, originally appeared in the Boston Review.
+It can now be read online here:

 The poem "Musk-Ox" was chosen as Poem of the Week by The Guardian and can be read here: